medavox/7dtd-craftulator/README.md

 This is a Kotlin/JS single-page web app.

 This app needs access to a copy of the crafting recipes in the game, which it is not licensed to provide.

-Please upload your `recipes.xml` file from your 7dtd installation.
-This is usually found in C:\Program Files (x86)\Steam\steamapps\common\7 Days To Die\Data\Config\

 # Contributions Welcome

 I am a Java/Kotlin/Android developer; I don't do HTML good.

 The UI is just made of normal HTML+CSS; if you can make it prettier, please (**please**) submit a pull request with improved styling.

+# TODO

+* account for quantity reductions from perks
+* allow users to specify quantity of the item they want to craft
+* list crafting station used